openstack/openstack-manuals/doc/networking-guide/source/intro_networking.rst

 networks (VPNs) can also be used.

-OpenStack Networking consists of the neutron-server, a database for persistent storage, and any number of plugin agents, which provide other services such as interfacing with native Linux networking mechanisms, external devices, or SDN controllers.
+OpenStack Networking consists of the neutron-server, a database for persistent storage, and any number of plug-in agents, which provide other services such as interfacing with native Linux networking mechanisms, external devices, or SDN controllers.